duyquangbui99/VidSummarizer/README.md

 - **AI Summarization**: Utilizes advanced GPT models to transform video transcripts into informative summaries.
 - **User-Friendly Interface**: Provides a simple and intuitive web interface where users can input YouTube URLs and receive summaries instantly.
 - **Responsive Design**: Ensures a seamless user experience across various devices and screen sizes.
-- **Security and Performance**: Integrates CORS policy for secure cross-origin resource sharing and is deployed on a scalable cloud platform.

 ## Technologies Used
 - Flask